Non-universality for first passage percolation on the exponential of log-correlated Gaussian fields: Proof of Theorem

-(i) $P^N \le 40 N^{(1+\d)\d^2}$, $|P^F| \le N^{1+2\d}$, $|Q^\ell| \le 40 \times 2^{(1+\d) \ell}$, for all $\ell = \ell_0 + 1, \ldots, \ell_1$.
+(i) $|P^C| \le 40 N^{(1+\d)\d^2}$, $|P^F| \le N^{1+2\d}$, $|Q^\ell| \le 40 \times 2^{(1+\d) \ell}$, for all $\ell = \ell_0 + 1, \ldots, \ell_1$.

 (ii) $\s_{z,u} + \s_{z,v}$ is less than $4 n \k$ for all $z \in P^F$, and it is less than $n(1+\k) + 1 - \ell$ for all $z \in Q^\ell$, $\ell=\ell_0 +1, \ldots, \ell_1$.
-(Recall that $\s_{z, u} = \E \varphi_{N, z} \varphi_{N, u}$) \end{prop}
+(Recall that $\s_{z, u} = \E \varphi_{N, z} \varphi_{N, u}$). \end{prop}

-\begin{remark} (1) The assumption that $|u - v| > N^{1-\kappa}$ is immaterial and merely for the convenience of reusing results obtained in previous sections.
-(2) The additional properties for the good path in Proposition \ref{goodpath} are for the purpose of controlling how conditioning on the value at the endpoints $u$ and $v$ would change the behavior of the path. \end{remark}
+\begin{remark} (a) The assumption that $|u - v| > N^{1-\kappa}$ is immaterial and merely for the convenience of reusing results obtained in previous sections. (b) The additional properties for the good path in Proposition \ref{goodpath} are for the purpose of controlling how conditioning on the values at the endpoints $u$ and $v$ would change the behavior of the Gaussian values on the path, where $P^C$ and $P^F$ respectively consist of parts close to and far away from the endpoints (see Fig~\ref{G.RSW}). \end{remark}